“How long have you been smoking Brian?”

 “The only good thing that could possibly happen to you as a result of your smoking is that nothing at all would happen to you.
 That’s because, if anything at all does happen to you as a result of your smoking, it’s a safe bet that you are not going to like it… one little bit.”

-When you think about it, the next time you smoke a cigarette you are betting that nothing will happen to you as a result of your smoking that cigarette.
-If you lose that bet here is what the losing side of that bet could cost you:
+The next time you smoke a cigarette you are actually betting that nothing will happen to you as a result of your smoking that cigarette.

 And it’s all coupled to the sad fact that you will never be able to live your dream.